 Retinoids increase collagen production but take several months to work and can be irritating.
 The new skin is sensitive and thin so it can burn more easily, too.
 That’s why this product is recommended primarily for night use.

 Vitamin C is an antioxidant and protects skin from UV exposure and can reduce wrinkles.
 It works by removing compounds that break down collagen.
-The beter way to get Vitamin C is to eat it rather than apply it.
+The better way to get Vitamin C is to eat it rather than apply it.

 Alpha hydroxy acids such as glycolic acid exfoliate the skin and may remove wrinkles but how they work is yet unknown.